-EA Networks already has significant distributed generation connected in the form of four hydroelectric generation plants, one at Barrhill (0.5MW), one at Cleardale (1.0 MW), one at Montalto (1.6 MW) and one at Highbank (26 MW).
+EA Networks already has significant distributed generation connected in the form of four hydroelectric generation plants, one at Barrhill (0.5 MW), one at Cleardale (1.0 MW), one at Montalto Hydro (1.6 MW), and one at Highbank (26 MW).
 New distributed generation of any scale is encouraged and will be connected subject to suitable commercial and technical arrangements made according to industry rules and guidelines governing these activities.

 A significant number of distributed generation proponents have had informal discussions with EA Networks.
 A range of generation projects are possible, and they vary from small to quite large over various fuel/energy sources.
-The economic environment for new generation investment is currently not particularly favourable.
+The economic environment for new generation investment is currently not particularly favourable with the Tiwai smelter looking to close.
 The possible projects are detailed in section 5.4.12.

-EA Networks are always reviewing the feasibility of locally connected distributed generation that would enhance the security and profitability of both the company and the community.
+EA Networks are always reviewing the feasibility of connecting local distributed generation that would enhance the security and profitability of both the company and the community.
 Several preliminary studies have been undertaken and this has identified some promising options that will be detailed in the Asset Management Plan if they become a commercial proposal.